jazdmiller/jazmine-miller-portfolio/README.md

 ## Live Site

 ## Description
 I wanted my portfolio to embody a sleek, minimal aesthetic, enhancing the user experience and focusing more attention on my showcased projects.
 By opting for a more clean layout, I aimed to create an uncluttered digital space that enables visitors to intuitively navigate and explore my work.
-Inspiration from Lauren Waller's portfolio https://www.lauren-waller.com/.

 ## Built With
 React, Vite, JSX, HTML/CSS, Bootstrap, SASS, GSAP.
 Deployed with Firebase and I used Figma for wireframes/mockups.